 What It Is

 UberStudent is a Debian-based Linux distribution with an emphasis on educational apps, though there’s a lot more here than that.
 Because the distribution takes up an entire DVD, you’ll find a wide variety of packages ranging from video editing to gaming to image manipulation to good old-fashioned academic writing.
-For a quick overview, check out the official UberStudent presentation.
+For a quick overview, check out.

 At the core of the project, it seems, is Firefox plugin Zotero.
 This tool, which collects citations, also plugs into UberStudent’s version of Open Office in order to make citations easy.
 Simply collect the pieces you want to cite in Firefox using Zotero, then use the handy tool to quickly reference your collection.